JuniperPhoton/JetCounter/README.md

 ## Motivation and Context

-To make this timer app more friendly to use, the app use a visusal circle to display the remaining time.
+To make this timer app more friendly to use, the app use a visual circle to display the remaining time.

 ## Screenshots